 Linear functions, systems of linear equations and inequalities, exponential and logarithmic functions and applications, matrices, linear programming, mathematics of finance, sets and Venn diagrams, combinatorial techniques and an introduction to probability.
 Applications in business, economics and social sciences.
-Prerequisite: MATH 55 with a minimum grade of C or MATH 55B with a minimum grade of C or MATH 50 with a minimum grade of C. 4 units lecture, 1 hour laboratory.
+Prerequisite: MATH 50 with a minimum grade of C or MATH 55 with a minimum grade of C or MATH 55B with a minimum grade of C or NMAT 250 with a minimum grade of C or NMAT 255 with a minimum grade of C. 72 hours lecture.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: B4; IGETC: 2A; C-ID#MATH 130.
-MATH 1, 33, and 34 combined: max UC credit, one course.
+Transfer: CSU, UC\; CSU GE: B4; IGETC: 2A; C-ID# MATH 130. \ MATH 1, 33, and 34 combined: maximum UC credit, one course.

-MATH 34 CALCULUS FOR BUSINESS AND SOCIAL SCIENCES
+MATH 34 CALCULUS FOR BUSINESS AND 5 UNITS SOCIAL SCIENCES

 Functions and their graphs; limits of functions; differential and integral calculus of algebraic, exponential and logarithmic functions.
 Applications in business, economics, and social sciences and use of graphing calculators.
 Partial derivatives and the method of LaGrange multipliers.
-Prerequisite: MATH 55 with a minimum grade of C or MATH 55B with a minimum grade of C. 5 hours lecture, 1 hour laboratory.
+Prerequisite: MATH 55 with a minimum grade of C or MATH 55B with a minimum grade of C or NMAT 255 with a minimum grade of C. 90 hours lecture.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: B4; IGETC: 2A; C-ID#MATH 140.
-MATH 1, 33, 34 combined: max UC credit, one course.
+Transfer: CSU, UC\; CSU GE: B4; IGETC: 2A; C-ID# MATH 140. \MATH 1, 33, and 34 combined: maximum UC credit, one course.